sbancuz/OpenMP-zig/README.md

 ## Extensions

-### Return

-All of the directives can return values.
-To return something you may need to specify the `ret_reduction` parameter.

-> [!WARNING]
-> The promises that are returned from the `task` directive will be heap allocated.
-So make sure to deinit() them!

-### Errors

-All of the directive can return error types.

 ```zig
 fn test_omp_task_error() !bool {
     // The ret reduction parameter tells the directive how it should reduce the return value